NY:LON Connect 2019: a conference for the global music business organised by

 NY:LON Connect is pleased to announce that its Innovation in Publishing track is supported by ICE Services.

 The music industry is still playing catch up in the streaming era.
 A combination of both innovation and authoritative data is required to ensure the timely and accurate flow of royalties to rightsholders, particularly as usage continues to grow.
 From metadata to royalty tracking and payments, finding the most efficient and effective ways to do business has been crucial in driving the music publishing business forward.
 Cloud, blockchain, machine learning and music recognition are just a few of the new technologies being leveraged by publishers, collecting societies, tech start-ups and other third parties.
-This session will focus on a number of a different innovations within the international music publishing business and considers the areas where progress still needs to be made.
+This session will focus on a number of different innovations within the international music publishing business and considers the areas where progress still needs to be made.

 Justin Kalifowitz, CEO, Downtown Music Publishing (US)